How to Build a Modern Platform Bed for $125!

 Finishing

 After sanding the bed, it was time for paint.
-Abby wanted a pure white glossy paint that would match her mirror and desk.
+Abby wanted a pure white glossy paint that would match her mirror and IKEA desk.
 I chose to use this Satin Enamel as I've had great results using it on my built-ins.
-It has a topcoat built right in, so it's a one-step process.
+It has a topcoat built right in, so it's a one-step process, with no need to add any sort of protective top coat.
 I didn't bother priming the bed, as I figured I'd just paint an extra coat or two of the paint.
-I used about 24 oz of paint.
+I used about 24 oz of paint to get the coverage we wanted.

-After the first coat, I noticed some gaps and hairline cracks that needed to be disguised.
+After the first coat of paint, I noticed some gaps and hairline cracks that needed to be disguised.

-Using wood putty and caulk, I filled those in as best as I could.
-It made a huge difference!
+Using wood putty and caulk, I filled those in as best as I could, and it made a huge difference it providing a smooth, solid-looking surface!

 After 2 coats, the wood grain was still showing through.
 I think we painted 4 light coats on the bed.
 It dried quickly and went very fast.